 Debt Transactions.
-On August 25, 2010, we redeemed \$225 million of the outstanding \$725 million of our 7 1⁄2% Series K senior notes that are due in November 2013.
+On August 25, 2010, we redeemed \$225 million of the outstanding \$725 million of our 7 1/8% Series K senior notes that are due in November 2013.
 As a result of the repurchase, we recorded a \$7 million loss on debt extinguishment, which is included in interest expense.
 Additionally, during the quarter, we assumed \$166 million of debt, with a fair value of \$170 million, assumed a capital lease obligation of \$21 million and drew \$56 million under our credit facility to partially fund our hotel asset acquisitions.

 Equity Transactions.
-During the third quarter of 2010, Host issued the remaining 3.8 million shares of common stock available under the 2009 Sales Agency Financing Agreement with BNY Mellon Capital Markets, LLC at an average price of \$14.51 per share for proceeds of \$54 million, net of \$500,000 of commissions.
-On August 19, 2010, Host entered into a new Sales Agency Financing Agreement with BNY Mellon Capital Markets, LLC on similar terms, through which Host may issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$400 million.
+During the third quarter of 2010, we issued the remaining 3.8 million shares of common stock available under the 2009 Sales Agency Financing Agreement with BNY Mellon Capital Markets, LLC at an average price of \$14.51 per share for proceeds of \$54 million, net of \$500,000 of commissions.
+On August 19, 2010, we entered into a new Sales Agency Financing Agreement with BNY Mellon Capital Markets, LLC on similar terms, through which we may issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$400 million.
 The sales will be made in "at the market" offerings under Securities and Exchange Commission (SEC) rules, including sales made directly on the New York Stock Exchange.
 BNY Mellon Capital Markets, LLC is acting as sales agent.
-During the third quarter, Host issued approximately 3.6 million shares of common stock through this new program at an average price of \$13.65 per share for proceeds of \$49.5 million, net of \$500,000 of commissions.
-Host may continue to sell shares of common stock under its new program from time to time based on market conditions, although it is not under an obligation to sell any shares.
-In exchange for the shares issued by Host, Host LP issued OP Units based on the conversion ratio of 1.021494 shares per unit.
-Host has approximately \$350 million remaining under the new program.
+During the third quarter, we issued approximately 3.6 million shares of common stock through this new program at an average price of \$13.65 per share for proceeds of \$49.5 million, net of \$500,000 of commissions.
+We may continue to sell shares of common stock under our new program from time to time based on market conditions, although we are not under an obligation to sell any shares.
+We have approximately \$350 million remaining under the new program.